Harry Sisson (influencer)

-Harry Joseph Sisson (born September 27, 2002) is a liberal political commentator and social media influencer.
-He is known for producing political videos on TikTok and other platforms, frequently expressing support for Democratic Party policies and candidates including former President Joe Biden and former Vice President Kamala Harris.
+Harry Joseph Sisson is a liberal political commentator and social media influencer based in the United States.
+He is known for posting political videos on TikTok and other platforms, frequently expressing support for Democratic Party policies and candidates including former President Joe Biden and former Vice President Kamala Harris.
 His videos are often aimed at engaging young voters and discussing current events from a liberal perspective.

 Early life

-Sisson was born on September 27, 2002, in Singapore to American parents.
-He spent parts of his childhood in Dubai and Dublin, where he attended school.
+Sisson was born in Singapore to American parents and lived there for around 8 months.
+He then spent 5 years in Dubai as a child.
+Sisson then grew up in Dublin, where he attended junior school at St. Conleths College and, according to himself, living in Europe shaped many of his beliefs today.
 He holds dual citizenship in the United States and Ireland.
-Sisson moved to the United States at age 14 and resides in New York City, where he studies politics and law at New York University.
+Sisson moved to New York at age 14 and attended Rye Neck High School where he would give a TEDx speech on the political aspects of climate change.
+He graduated high school in 2021, initially attending George Washington University from 2021 to 2022 and transferring to New York University, where he received his bachelor's degree in political science and government in 2025.

 Career

-Sisson began posting about American politics during the 2016 U.S. presidential election while living abroad in Europe, using the username @typical_democrat.
-He gained a following on TikTok in 2020 after posting videos supporting then-presidential candidate Joe Biden.
+Sisson began posting about American politics during the 2020 U.S. presidential election on TikTok under the username @typical_democrat.
+He gained a following on TikTok in 2020 after posting videos in support of then presidential candidate Joe Biden.
 His content includes political commentary and reactions to news, often from a Democratic perspective.

 In the lead-up to the 2024 U.S. presidential election, Sisson's follower count grew, and his content became more widely circulated.

 Federal Election Commission filings show that liberal PAC Democracy Defense Action (including as its previous incarnation MeidasTouch) had paid Sisson several times for his social media consulting.

 Political views and comments

 Sisson has expressed support for Democratic Party policies, including healthcare expansion, climate legislation, gun control, LGBTQ rights, immigration, and student loan forgiveness.
 He has also voiced opposition to state-level library refusals and endorsed continued U.S. support for Ukraine.
 He voiced support for Emanuel Macron in the 2022 French presidential election.

-When the Supreme Court unanimously ruled that states could not disqualify Donald Trump from the 2024 presidential ballot, Sisson singled-out Associate Justice Clarence Thomas for attack, calling him an "insurrection sympathizer."
+When the Supreme Court unanimously ruled that states could not disqualify Donald Trump from the 2024 presidential ballot, Sisson singled out Associate Justice Clarence Thomas for attack, calling him an "insurrection sympathizer."
 He had previously called Thomas "one of the most corrupt pieces of garbage to ever sit on the Supreme Court."

-Throughout most of 2025, Sisson attacked conservative influencer Charlie Kirk, and in a June post, labeled him "a sick, racist piece of trash," and telling him to "just put the Klan hood on already."
-Following Kirk's assassination in September of that year, he described the killing as "disgusting and absolutely unacceptable."
-He would commend Kirk for his dedication to free speech, saying in an interview "Charlie Kirk did welcome debate from anybody," while adding that he did not think that Kirk acted in good faith.
+In early 2026, Harry Sisson reiterated his consistent support for European and European Union sovereignty by denouncing Donald Trump's plans for the United States to acquire Greenland and sided with Denmark and the European Union.
+He shared comments from several European leaders, including Jonas Gahr Store, Ulf Kristersson, Kristen Michal, Alexander Stubb, Donald Tusk, and Johann Wadephul and then, on behalf of Americans, promised his fellow Europeans that he will continue working to get Donald Trump and his friends out of office.